iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 - Even though the tangle is a graph made of transactions, for the sake of this pseudo-code it is considered as a graph of bundles.
 For this reason, when the `trunk` and/or the `branch` of a bundle are mentioned, they are actually referring to the `trunk` and/or `branch` of the last transaction of the bundle.
-- `solid_entry_points` is a set of hashes that are considered solid even though we don't have them or their past in database.
+- `solid_entry_points` is a set of hashes that are considered solid even though we do not have them or their past in database.
 They often come from a snapshot file and allow a node to solidify without needing the full tangle history.
 The hash of the genesis transaction is also a solid entry point.
 - `confirmation_index` is the index of the milestone that confirmed the bundle.